EliteGamer007/EliteGamer007/README.md

 **Second Account** : https://github.com/24f1000511

-I thrive on intriguing projects — whether they’re groundbreaking or just delightfully silly.
+I thrive on intriguing projects — whether they’re groundbreaking or just idk something unexplainable.
 It might take me a while to kickstart something new, but once I do… best believe it’s getting done in a flash⚡

 Slight affinity towards Machine Learning👾, Cloud Systems☁️ and Flask-based End-to-End Applications📚.